MTG/freesound/_docs/api/source/authentication.rst

 Managing access tokens and multiple users
 -----------------------------------------

-Every access token relates one Freesound account with your application.
-If you are developing an application where multiple users could be logged in at the same time, you'll need a way to also relate your users with the access tokens they have generated.
+If you are developing an application where multiple users could be logged in concurrently, you'll need a way to also relate your users with the access tokens they have generated.
 In that case we recommend to use the OAuth2 authorization flow as a 'Log in with Freesound' service that will allow you to identify the users of your application and provide access tokens for them.
 To do that you should follow the standard authorization flow and then make a call to the :ref:`Me API resource <me_resource>`.
 With that information your application will find out